 - Engage with others across the school to build an inclusive campus community.

-- Cohort - participants must commit to completing all courses in sequential order
+- Cohort-style learning - participants must commit to completing all courses in sequential order

 - Offering 2 (participants must commit to attend all sessions within set offering)